monadli/ftl/README.md

 (pi:3.14159, e:2.71828) -> _0
 ```
 will result in `3.14159`.

+A special selector, `_`, is to select the whole input to it.
+Thus it serves as `identity function` in `FTL`.

+A functional tuple can be seen as a data structure as well.
+This is because in the end of computation, the result of a functional tuple is a value tuple with element asseccsible either sequencially as a list with sequential tuple selector, such as `_0`, `_1`, etc., or as a map with named selector.

 2. A tuple element may be selected by the name of input tuple element, e.g.:
 ```